sandstorm/typescript-react-app-kickstart-guide/gitbook/Cookbook/Domain.md

 # Domain

-Put all your Domain specific code and business logic here.
+Put all your Domain specific code and business logic here (e.g. Models, DTOs, Services, Utilities).
-It's recommended to model the folder structure here as you see fit for your project and often develops with time and deeper understanding of the target domain.
+The folder structure may differ from project to project and develops over time and deeper knowledge about the target domain.

-Example directories would be: Model, DTO, Service, Utility etc.

-We still have to find out if the declaration of the Store is part of the Domain or part of the [Store](Redux/ReduxStore.md).
+Most of the domain specific functionality is then used in the Redux Store and Containers.